realworldocaml/book/en/foreign-function-interface.md

 # Foreign Function Interface

 OCaml has several options available to interact with non-OCaml code.
-The compiler can link to external system libraries via C code, and also produce standalone native object files that can be embedded within other non-OCaml applications.
+The compiler can link with external system libraries via C code and also produce standalone native object files that can be embedded within other non-OCaml applications.